-$\dots$ even the strongest communities have limits.
-The mental and emotional toll this is taking - especially on our farmers who already face so much - is quietly devastating.
+Even the strongest communities have limits.
+The mental and emotional toll this is taking, especially on our farmers, who are already facing so much, is quite devastating.

 So on behalf of the Liberal-National coalition we have a message for you, Cara, and we have a message for every hardworking volunteer, every home owner and commercial property owner hit by this tax and every Victorian: we will scrap Labor's unfair tax, and we will put \$3 billion back into Victorians' pockets.
 We have a plan to do more than just deliver cost-of-living relief; we have a plan to get Victoria moving again: the Liberal-National coalition economic 'Go for growth' plan - a plan that delivers tax cuts, because tax cuts will drive growth.